Stringtown, Miami County, Indiana

 Stringtown was a community, now extinct, in Jefferson Township, Miami County, in the U.S. state of Indiana.

 History

-Stringtown was so named on account of its houses being strung along the road.
+Stringtown, like its counterparts, was so named on account of its houses being strung along the road.
 In its heyday, the town had a saw mill, a general store, and a cabinet shop.
 The community became a ghost town when its residents eventually left, and nothing remains of it today.